francesco-puppo/Personal-Website-2023/content/posts/Maximum Viable Product.md

 I recently found out about [this concept](https://www.cxpartners.co.uk/our-thinking/maximum-viable-product) which explains perfectly what I think a great product should represent.

-> We can define the Maximum Viable Product (Max VP) as a product that has just those features that allow it to *be successful and no more*.
+> We can define the Maximum Viable Product (Max VP) as a product that has just those features that allow it to <mark>be successful and no more</mark>.
 Customer needs are being met.

 Instead of infinite grow (a concept at this point engrained in Silicon Valley companies) and the continuous adding of new features, a Max VP is a finely tuned engine that runs at full speed, where every feature has been carefully implemented and the UX is king.

 > There is a point where the feature set we have meets our customers desired outcomes, our Max VP.
-Where *adding more features begins to have a detrimental effect* on the user experience.
+Where <mark>adding more features begins to have a detrimental effect</mark> on the user experience.

 We see more and more apps that try to provide any imaginable feature to the user and delivering a poor UX in return.
 Over the years I learned to appreciate the opposite: focus on what your product is great at, deliver a limited set of well polished features, and pay attention to every small interaction.